Shiva-Prasad-Naroju/SQL/README.md

 📌 About
 This repository contains SQL scripts and queries to practice and strengthen your understanding of:
+✅ SQL basic queries

-✅ Database Creation & Schema Design
+✅ Database Creation

 ✅ CRUD Operations (Create, Read, Update, Delete)